lrossi95/lrossi95.github.io/content/papers/paper3/index.md

 date: 2024-06-14
 tags: ["Second hand", "Sustainabilty", "Platforms", "Pre-owned"]
 author: ["Luca Rossi"]
-description: "This article explores pricing dynamics and consumer behavior in the second-hand market, emphasizing the significant role of privacy in user interactions and decision-making.
+# description: "This article explores pricing dynamics and consumer behavior in the second-hand market, emphasizing the significant role of privacy in user interactions and decision-making.
 It delves into how privacy concerns influence buying and selling practices, impacting overall market efficiency and trust."
-summary: "This article explores pricing dynamics and consumer behavior in the second-hand market, emphasizing the significant role of privacy in user interactions and decision-making.
+# summary: "This article explores pricing dynamics and consumer behavior in the second-hand market, emphasizing the significant role of privacy in user interactions and decision-making.
 It delves into how privacy concerns influence buying and selling practices, impacting overall market efficiency and trust."
+description: "This article explores pricing dynamics and consumer behavior in  second-hand marketplaces, emphasizing the significant role of privacy in user interactions and decision-making.
+Focusing on platforms like Tise, where users act as micro-entrepreneurs, I delve into how privacy concerns influence buying and selling practices."
+summary: "This article explores pricing dynamics and consumer behavior in the second-hand marketplaces, emphasizing the significant role of privacy in user interactions and decision-making.
+Focusing on platforms like Tise, where users act as micro-entrepreneurs, I delve into how privacy concerns influence buying and selling practices."

 ---